View Print Version

 Prior to summerform adult and young nymph emergence (900 DD)

-Apply a particle film (e.g. Surround CF, Celite 610 at 50 lbs/acre) at 900 PDD to deter the emerging summerform adults from landing on trees and laying eggs.
-Application of spirotetramat (Ultor or Movento) at this timing will reduce survival of nymphs after they hatch (Wise et al., 2008; Beers and Greenfield, 2014; Wise et al., 2018).
+Apply a particle film (e.g., Surround CF, Celite 610 at 50 lb/acre) at 900 PDD to deter the emerging summerform adults from landing on trees and laying eggs.
+Application of spirotetramat (Ultor or Movento) at this timing will reduce survival of nymphs as they hatch (Wise et al. 2008; Beers and Greenfield 2014; Wise et al. 2018).
 This material works best when two applications are made, so a second application can be made in 14 days, at approximately 1200 PDD.
 Spirotetramat can only be applied twice per season, and applications must be at least 14 days apart.

 Prior to peak adults and eggs (1200 PDD)